 Bahrain is located in a region that is strategically important, and parts of the region have, at times, experienced political instability.
-For example, the region is currently subject to a number of armed conflicts, including those in Yemen, Syria, Iraq and Palestine, as well as the multinational conflict with Islamic State.
+For example, the region is currently subject to a number of armed conflicts, including those in Yemen, Syria, Iraq, Lebanon and Palestine, as well as the multinational conflict with Islamic State.
 Bahrain, along with other Arab states, is currently participating in the Saudi-led intervention in Yemen, which began in 2015 and is ongoing.
 The intervention was in response to requests for assistance from the Yemeni government.

-Since the attack by Hamas in Israel on 7 October 2023 and the following military operations launched by Israel in Gaza, Bahrain has called for an immediate, permanent and comprehensive ceasefire in the Gaza Strip to protect civilians and to meet their humanitarian needs.
+Since the Hamas attack on 7 October 2023 and the following military operations launched by Israel in Gaza, Bahrain had called for an immediate, permanent and comprehensive ceasefire in the Gaza Strip to protect civilians and to meet their humanitarian needs.
 The scale, duration and impact of this conflict on Bahrain and the region, as well as any global effects, cannot be predicted.
-In January 2024, Bahrain was one of four countries that provided support to the United States and the United Kingdom in connection with strikes against Houthi military targets in response to attacks on Red Sea shipping.
+On 1 October 2024, Israel invaded southern Lebanon and commenced air strikes against targets that Israel has said are associated with Hezbollah.
+The Kingdom subsequently renewed its call for an immediate, comprehensive and permanent ceasefire in the region.